uikit/uikit-site/docs/pages/less.md

 ### Miscellaneous hooks

-Should there be neither a variable nor a hook available, you can of course create your own selector.
+Should there be neither a variable nor a hook available, you can also create your own selector.
 To do so, use the _.hook-card-misc_ hook and write your selector inside.
 This will sort your new selector to the right place of the compiled CSS file.

-`/custom/my-theme.less`
+Just add the following lines to your own Less file, i.e. to `/custom/my-theme.less`:

 ```less
 // misc mixin